 Oracle Connection String¶

-Builds a valid Oracle database connection URI from individual parameters.
-Supports service name or SID style connections and optionally appends character encoding.
-Returns the constructed URI as the primary output; other outputs are unused placeholders.
+Builds an Oracle database connection URI from individual parameters.
+Supports both service name and SID connection types, and optionally appends a custom character encoding.
+Returns the constructed connection string in the node’s primary text output slot.

 Usage¶